marijnh/Eloquent-JavaScript/01_values.md

 {{index syntax, text, character, [string, notation], "single-quote character", "double-quote character", "quotation mark", backtick}}

 The next basic data type is the _((string))_.
 Strings are used to represent text.
-They are written by enclosing their content in quotes.
+They are written by enclosing their content in quotes:

 ```
 `Down on the sea`